Asymmetrical Handprint Butterflies

 Some butterflies have asymmetrical wings, which are different on each side.
 Some have symmetrical wings, which are exactly the same size and appearance on both sides.
 Asymmetrically-winged butterflies are called chimera [ky-mee-ra] butterflies.
 Chimera animals are both male and female, and usually one side of their body has male traits while the other side has female traits.
 A chimera butterfly is an example of an animal that’s non-binary – it isn’t categorized as just male or female, but something different altogether.
 (Binary means relating to just two things, rather than many.)

 Though a bit different, the word non-binary can apply to humans, too.
 A person who is non-binary (or gender non-conforming) may identify themselves as someone who doesn’t fall into the culturally traditional male or female category, or the traditional boy or girl category.
-From transequality.org: “Some societies – like ours – tend to recognize just two genders, male and female.
+This article, “Understanding Non-Binary People: How to Be Respectful and Supportive” from transequality.org is helpful: “Some societies – like ours – tend to recognize just two genders, male and female.
 The idea that there are only two genders is sometimes called a ‘gender binary.’
 ‘Non-binary’ is one term people use to describe genders that don’t fall into one of these two categories.”

 Learn more about human gender identity and how to talk to your preschooler about gender.